garniergere/Reference.Db.SNPs.Quercus/README.md

 * <A HREF="Genes.and.SNPs"> Table S5 </A> lists SSR positions in consensus sequences and SSR patterns as detected from the <A HREF="https://mreps.univ-mlv.fr/"> MREPS </A> software.

 <A HREF="Genes.and.SNPs"> Tables S1 to S5 </A> correct and largely expand :
-* the current Quercus Portal <A HREF="http://www.evoltree.eu/index.php/e-recources/databases/candidate-genes"> candidate genes database</A>.
+* the current Q. robur and Q. petraea Candidate Genes Database <A HREF="http://www.evoltree.eu/index.php/e-recources/databases/candidate-genes"> </A>.
 * the <A HREF="http://www.evoltree.eu/index.php/snp-db/"> Evoltree eLab SNP data </A> which are derived from these candidate genes (Click on "Refine data" then use "Fagaceae" and "Quercus petraea/robur" filter options, then "update" for online examination), or download them from <A HREF="http://www.evoltree.eu/et_extensions/elab-data/SNP_Database_Export.xls"> SNP_Database_Export</A>.

 ### Other Fagaceae transcriptomic and web genomic resources